jacopoM28/Comparative_methods.Rscript/README.md

 README
 ================

-## Set of R scripts which can be usefull in philogenetic comparative analyses
+## Set of R scripts useful in philogenetic comparative analyses

 > It is necessary to install the following libraries: phytools, geiger
 > and ape